 This tutorial will teach you how to make continuously flashing layers, like this:

-Creating the layer animations - Incoming
+Creating the layer animations - Incoming and Outgoing

 The first step in this tutorial is to add the layers you would like to use.
 You can select any kind of layers, texts, headings or images.
 You are free to customize them before proceeding.

 Select a layer and add a new Incoming animation by going to its Animation tab.
 I'll pick Fade from the Fade group, but you can select any animation you like.

 Now go to the OUT tab and add an out animation.
 I'll pick fade here as well.

 Once the animations are set up, turn on Repeatable.